Galena, South Dakota: Later history and present day

 In 1883, a dispute evolved into a court case between two mining claims that reached the Supreme Court of Dakota Territory.
 The same year, a man named Patrick Gorman was killed and the case was brought to a trial, but the killer was let go when the jury ruled self-defense.
 These controversies eventually contributed to a decline in Galena's activity.
 In 1886, Galena experienced another period of activity as eight mining companies worked the land.
 From then until 1897, the town was very inactive. the Union Mining Company bought all of the surrounding mines, but within the year, the operations had failed.
 By 1902, Galena had been severely neglected.
 That same year, however, the Burlington Railroad came through.
 The economy started to increase again and the houses were repaired.
 However, the line was abandoned in 1912, and the railroad took up its tracks in 1929.
 In 1940, another mining company, the Gilt Edge Mines, came through and revived the town.
 The school closed in summer 1943.

 A few families live in Galena, and there are a few vacation homes.
-The Galena Historical Society holds an annual Galena open house and walk, which opens up historical buildings on private property to visitors.
+The Galena Historical Society holds an annual Galena open house and walk, which opens up historical buildings on private property to visitors, including the schoolhouse.